Commands¶

 size of the map to download.
 For instance this command will download the map of

 the province of Québec in Canada.
-If québec
+If québec was omitted, it would download the

 map of the full country instead.

-bna prepare all canada "ancienne-lorette" québec
+bna prepare canada "ancienne-lorette" québec

 For non US cities, the FIPS code is always ignored.